SpencerBrown/aws-cluster/README.md

 # Create an environment

 To create an environment, pick a name that's unique in your repository.
 For this example let's call it `test`.
-The environment represents a cluster of AWS instances running Kubernetes, which share keys, credentials, and a configuration.
+The environment represents a cluster of AWS instances running Kubernetes on CoreOS, which share keys, credentials, and a configuration.

 `ansible-playbook -e env=test -i hosts make-environment.yaml` will create your environment for you, including a new SSH keypair `test-key` and `test-key.pub`.